vshulyk/onmyway/README.md

 As we use gps and https is required by google, you will need to connect to https both webpack server and backend. https://localhost:8080

 **To prevent untrasted cert issue, until we will have our own good one, please go to the https://localhost:3090 and accept this one**

 ```
 	> git clone git@github.com:vshulyk/onmyway.git
-	> cd ReduxSimpleStarter
+	> cd onmyway
 	> npm install
 	> npm start
 	> cd server